justin13601/AICancer/README.md

 We noticed several shortcomings of the multi-class classifier: notably, it's memory and time intensive training (given that it would work with significantly more images divided into 5 classes), as well as lower accuracies (having only achieved 65% initially).
 Having 4 individual binary networks allows for precise tuning at each stage of the algorithm.
 In addition, having a high-accuracy model that differentiates between organs as the first step significantly reduces misclassification between cancers of similar types (Lung ACA vs. Colon ACA).

 A tree of models also permits flexibility for future development.
 Perhaps CNN #1 could be modified to include the classification of other key organs of the body, or CNN #4 could include small cell lung cancer (SCLC) in addition to NSCLC images (ACA and SCC).
-Finally, multiple models allow users to selectively “enable” classification functions to best cater their specific needs.
+Finally, multiple models allow users to selectively “enable” classification functions to best cater to their specific needs.

 Through the development of this repository, we’ve realized the impact of having preprocessed data.
 While prepared data may be perfect for training or validating a model, that same model would not perform as well on data that is processed differently (prepared with different dyes etc.).
 In addition, aggregate accuracy values are often misleading, and false negative/positive values are a more precise way to identify weaknesses in a model.
 Lastly, we’ve acknowledged that a traditional approach to a problem is not always the best one, as in our case separate binary models performed better than a multi-class classifier.